-- 11-sample median.
-A bioassay test showing survival of less than 90 percent represents a violation of this effluent limit if five or more of the past ten or fewer bioassay tests show less than 90 percent survival. - 11-sample 90th percentile.
+- Eleven-sample median.
+A bioassay test showing survival of less than 90 percent represents a violation of this effluent limit if five or more of the past ten or fewer bioassay tests show less than 90 percent survival. - Eleven-sample 90th percentile.
 A bioassay test showing survival of less than 70 percent represents a violation of this effluent limit if one or more of the past ten or fewer bioassay tests show less than 70 percent survival.

-If the Discharger can demonstrate that toxicity exceeding the levels cited above is caused by ammonia and that the ammonia in the discharge complies with the ammonia effluent limits in Table 4 of this Order, then such toxicity shall not constitute a violation of this effluent limitation.
+If the Discharger can demonstrate that toxicity exceeding the levels cited above is caused solely by ammonia and that the ammonia in the discharge complies with the ammonia effluent limits in Table 4 of this Order, then such toxicity shall not constitute a violation of the acute toxicity effluent limitations.